 Written by Texas Patent Attorney Vincent Allen.

-From a farm boy in Mississippi to a big city Texas intellectual property lawyer, this is the story of how I became a Texas patent attorney.
+From a farm boy in Mississippi to a big city Texas patent lawyer, this is the story of how I became a patent attorney.
 I was not one of those like my partner David who knew he wanted to be a patent attorney before he even went to college.
 No, my journey to becoming a Texas patent attorney had a few stops, but they all helped me develop a unique background that my clients appreciate.

 Cars, Dirt Bikes and Aircraft Maintenance School